2018 United States House of Representatives elections in New Jersey: District 2

 The 2nd district is based in South Jersey and is the biggest Congressional District in the state.
 It includes all of Atlantic, Cape May, Cumberland and Salem Counties and parts of Burlington, Camden, Gloucester, and Ocean counties.

-The 2nd district was an open seat in 2018.
-Frank LoBiondo, a Republican who had represented the district since 1995, announced in November 2017 that he would not run for re-election in 2018.
-LoBiondo won in 2016 with 59% of the vote.
+Incumbent Republican Frank LoBiondo, who had represented the district since 1995, announced in November 2017 that he would not run for re-election in 2018 making the 2nd an open seat.
+He was re-elected with 59% of the vote in 2016.
+The district had a PVI of R+1.

-Democratic primary

-This was one of 80 Republican-held House districts targeted by the Democratic Congressional Campaign Committee in 2018.